harshimurthy/chessboard-augmented-reality/README.md

 # chessboard-augmented-reality
 Code to calibrate the laptop camera and the video camera provided .
-Place spheres at the corner of chessboards and place a teapot at the center of the chessboard
+Place spheres at the corner of chessboards and place a teapot at the center of the chessboard.

 ###Requirements:

 OpenCV library
 OpenGL library
 cmake
 video/webcam
 chessboard pattern

 ###Description:

 ####camera_calibration folder:
-calibrates the web cam by taking a set of pictures as input and displaying the calibration values CMakeLists.txt : contains library and this is what is invoked when user calls cmake .
+calibrates the web cam by taking a set of pictures as input and displaying the calibration values
+CMakeLists.txt : contains library and this is what is invoked when user calls cmake .
-VID5.xml : contains image locations(take images from your camera and place it in a folder and include path as mentioned in the folder) in_VID5.xml : initialize the file and calls VID5.xml main.cpp: main program which does all the calibration and displays intrinsic parameters to the console. out_camera_data.xml : file where all the parameters are stored
+VID5.xml : contains image locations(take images from your camera and place it in a folder and include path as mentioned in the folder)
+in_VID5.xml : initialize the file and calls VID5.xml
+main.cpp: main program which does all the calibration and displays intrinsic parameters to the console.
+out_camera_data.xml : file where all the parameters are stored

 **procedure to run**
-include all the above files along with the images in a folder in terminal: cd (to the directory where the contents are present) cmake . make
+include all the above files along with the images in a folder in terminal:
+cd (to the directory where the contents are present)
+cmake .
+make
 ./main in_VID5.xml

 ####video_calibration folder:
- calibrates the video by taking a set of pictures as input and displaying the calibration values CMakeLists.txt : contains library and this is what is invoked when user calls cmake .
+ calibrates the video by taking a set of pictures as input and displaying the calibration values
+CMakeLists.txt : contains library and this is what is invoked when user calls cmake .
 VID5.xml : contains image locations(as present in the folder)
 in_VID5.xml : initialize the file and calls VID5.xml
-main.cpp: main program which does all the calibration and displays intrinsic parameters to the console. out_camera_data.xml : file where all the parameters are stored
+main.cpp: main program which does all the calibration and displays intrinsic parameters to the console.
+out_camera_data.xml : file where all the parameters are stored

 **procedure to run**
+include all the above files in a folder
+in terminal:
-include all the above files in a folder in terminal: cd (to the directory where the contents are present) cmake . make
+cd (to the directory where the contents are present)
+cmake .
+make
 ./main in_VID5.xml
 Camera_calibration

 ####chessboard pattern folder:
  detects the chessboard locations and places solid spheres at each corner when s is pressed and shows a teapot at the center of the chessboard when t is pressed

-cam.txt: values after running the camera_calibration main.cpp has to be stored here input.txt: values after running the camera_calibration main.cpp has to be stored here checkerboard.avi : video which can be used as a input in the terminal while running the program CMakeLists.txt : contains library links and executables link opencv_gl.cpp: program that perfoms the above mentioned operation
+cam.txt: values after running the camera_calibration main.cpp has to be stored here
+input.txt: values after running the camera_calibration main.cpp has to be stored here
+checkerboard.avi : video which can be used as a input in the terminal while running the program
+CMakeLists.txt : contains library links and executables link
+opencv_gl.cpp: program that perfoms the above mentioned operation

-**procedure to run webcam chessboard** include all the above files in a folder in terminal: cd (to the directory where the contents are present) cmake . make
+**procedure to run webcam chessboard** include all the above files in a folder
+in terminal:
+cd (to the directory where the contents are present)
+cmake .
+make
 ./opencv_gl

 (this switches on the camera. when the user shows a chessboard to the camera and presses S, the program places solid sphere at the corners and shows teapot at the center when t is pressed)

 **Procedure to run video chessboard** include all the above files in a folder